 MARINE LIFE AT QUEENS BEACH/SANS SOUCI

-Expect to hopefully see some sea turtles and fish when snorkeling Waikiki beach – especially congregating in the reefs mentioned above, or hiding around the rocks.
+Whilst you’re snorkeling Waikiki beach you can expect to hopefully see some green sea turtles and tropical fish – especially congregating in the reefs mentioned above, or hiding around the rocks.

 One of Oahu’s best hiking trails is located right here – Diamond Head Crater.